 Due to these issues, relying on font fallback to render the proper glyphs is not a recommended practice for any map.
 In a basemap layer or map service, glyphs that are not present in the requested font are not rendered.
 Preview your basemap layer in ArcMap or your map service in the Preview window to determine cases in which this occurs.

-In general, the best practice is to use a font that contains glyphs for the character set you are attempting to use.
+In general, the best practice is to utilize a font that contains glyphs for the character set you are attempting to use.
 In the example above, the selected font Arial Unicode MS is missing the Thaana character set.
 To ensure that the text renders correctly, use inline text formatting tags to switch to a font containing Thaana characters, such as MV Boli.

 A similar technology, font substitution, is a method of displaying text in a different font when the requested font is not present on the system.
 For instance, if a map contains text that uses the font Helvetica but Helvetica is not installed on the machine, the text appears in Arial instead.